Asbestos & Mesothelioma FAQ

 miners who have ingested the toxic silicate over prolonged periods of

 time.
-Asbestos was also commonly used in building and materials for its
+Asbestos was also commonly used in buildings and materials for its

 heat-resistant properties and while there have been vast efforts to remove